 We have renovated the house, which has been rewired, replumbed and decorated in sympathy with its original style.
 We have retained the old shutters, doors, tiles and other features as far as possible, as well as adding a few of our own.
 We are an artist and a designer, so we have had fun planning and furnishing the house.
-Visitors always describe it as characterful and quirky.
-In a good way.
+Visitors always describe it as characterful and quirky - in a good way!
 I hope you agree.
-The house is full of our artwork - my photos and illustrations and, paintings and drawings by my husband, who held an exhibition last Summer in a nearby chateau.
+The house is full of our artwork - my photos and illustrations and, paintings and drawings by my husband, who holds reguler Summer exhibitions in nearby chateaux and galleries.

 Our comfortable sitting room has a TV, wifi hub, sofas and a log burner.
-There is a small area with the original, colourful tiles and a writing desk and our wine stocks.
+There is a small area with the original, colourful tiles, a writing desk and our wine stocks.
 You will notice a large bifold window leading onto the street.
-The house used to belong to the village haymaker who would sit at this window, take orders, make the hats and pass them out to his customers.
+The house used to belong to the village hatmaker who would sit at this window, take orders, make and repair the hats, then pass them out to his customers.

 There is a small but fully equipped kitchen leading on to a dining room with an open brick fireplace.
 This room has traditional French windows leading out to the courtyard.

 There is a downstairs toilet in the house.

 On the first floor we have a master bedroom with ensuite loo and a bath.